The nature of engineering is messier than engineering education would lead students to believe.

 The second element of professional practice that I study is macroethical reasoning, the ability to consider the broader societal context and implications of engineered systems.
 When choosing a career or designing a system, engineers must consider the societal impacts of their work with respect to their own personal code of ethics.
 For this reason, students must engage in the productive beginnings of macroethical reasoning throughout their undergraduate education.
 However, engineering science courses rarely focus on macroethics; at best, students might briefly consider the societal implications of technology during a design course.

 At CU Boulder I led a project in which a group of awesome students helped to develop macroethics modules for the Spring 2021 Vehicle Design and Performance course.
 In these modules, students had a structured discussion on an issue—such as space settlement—after reading information from various perspectives.
-You can read more about that project in this paper (which I will post soon!):
+You can read more about that project in this paper:

 - Benham, A., Callas, M., Fotherby, R., Jones, M., Chadha, J., Dobbin, M., & Johnson, A.W., “Developing and Implementing an Aerospace Macroethics Lesson in a Required Sophomore Course,” 2021 Frontiers in Education Conference, Lincoln, NE, October 2021.